codemercs-com/io-warrior-win/examples/labview/README.md

 All examples was create with the 2011 version of LabView (x86).

 ## Links and further information
-[LabView](https://www.ni.com/de-de/shop/labview.html) LabView is a graphical programming environment ba National Instruments.
+[LabView](https://www.ni.com/de-de/shop/labview.html) is a graphical programming environment ba National Instruments.